apenella/go-ansible/docs/upgrade_guide_to_2.x.md

 ### Added _ExecutorEnvVarSetter_ interface

 The `ExecutorEnvVarSetter` interface defined in _github.com/apenella/go-ansible/pkg/execute/configuration_ defines an executor interface that you can set environment variables to.
-It is required by `ExecutorWithAnsibleConfigurationSettings` decorator struct.
+It is required by `AnsibleWithConfigurationSettingsExecute` decorator struct.

 ```go
 // ExecutorEnvVarSetter extends the executor interface by adding methods to configure environment variables